gve-sw/GVE_DevNet_Webex_Board_Companion_Mode_Alternative_Macro/README.md

 `COMPANION_PASSWORD`: password of account with admin priviledges on board to be able to send commands
 `AUTOMATIC_CONNECT`: Leave true if you would like the macro to send a command to the board to join whenever a call connects on this device.
 Set to 'false' if you want to invoke that using a custom panel button which is always an option irrespective of this setting if it is properly configured in the UI extensions editor.
+`MANAGE_KEYPAD`: Leave it as *true* to allow the macro to replace the standard numeric keypad with a custom panel so it can capture any keypresses when entering meeting IDs or PINs to be able to relay them to the Board.
+If you do not anticipate joining meetings using this method and would prefer to have the original keypad on the device, set MANAGE_KEYPAD to *false*

 3) Load the custom panel button included in the **ConnectBoardPanelButton_forTriggeringDevice.xml** file by importing it into the triggering device codec using it's UI Extension Editor.
 This panel button will only show up while in a call.